kubeshop/testkube-docs/docs/articles/install/4-advanced-install.md

 To use your own ingress controller, reach out to our support team and we’ll gladly investigate your ingress of choice.
 Alternatively, you can give it a try yourself by deploying Testkube and seeing whether gRPC and WebSockets are working properly.

 ## Multi-namespace Agent Installation
 It is possible to deploy multiple Testkube Agent instances into the same Kubernetes cluster.
-Please put the following configuration to your `values.yaml` when adding another agent in your cluster:
+Please put the following configuration to your `values.yaml` when deploying another agent:
 ```yaml
 testkube-api:
   multinamespace: